simplex-chat/simplexmq/protocol/agent-protocol.md

 This is the first message that both agents send after the respective SMP queue is secured by the receiving agent (see diagram).

+This message is not used with [fast duplex connection](#fast-duplex-connection-procedure).

 #### A_MSG message

 This is the agent envelope used to send client messages once the connection is established.
 This is different from the MSG sent by SMP server to the agent and MSG event from SMP agent to the client that are sent in different contexts.